 ASTE strives to be the leading voice in the areas of research and policy development related to the enhancement of science teaching.
 At a time when there is much attention focused on teacher accountability and improving teacher quality, ASTE is poised to respond to these challenges through the innovative and cutting-edge efforts of our internationally renowned membership.
-Our flagship journal, The Journal of Science Teacher Education, with a dedicated elementary section provides a key outlet for our members to share their scholarship and professional development activities with the larger science education and policy communities.
+Our flagship journal, The Journal of Science Teacher Education, provides a key outlet for our members to share their scholarship and professional development activities with the larger science education and policy communities.

 Our annual conference is held each January and is dedicated to continuing the professional growth and development of individuals who work in or have a strong interest in issues related to science teacher education.
 The ASTE conference is open to both members and non-members and we actively encourage all individuals with an interest in STEM teacher education to join us.

 Throughout its history, ASTE has continued to thrive as a result of the continued efforts of its members.
 There are many ways for individuals to play an active role within the organization and contribute to its continued success.
 Members may join standing committees, ad-hoc committees, run for election to the Board, and review manuscripts for our professional journals.
 In addition, ASTE is comprised of several regional units that host their own annual meetings in an effort to extend the networking and sharing of ideas among our members.